Boxing inequalities in Banach spaces and Riemannian manifolds: Introduction

-The main result of this paper is the following theorem:
+The main result of this paper is the following theorem.

-\begin{theorem} For each positive $m$ there exist constants $c_1(m), c_2(m)$ with the following property.
+\begin{theorem}{\bf (Boxing inequality for compact sets).} For each positive $m$ there exist constants $c_1(m), c_2(m)$ with the following property.
 Let $X$ be a compact subset of a Banach space $B$ such that $\HC_m(X)\not =0$.
 Then there exists a $m$-filling $(K,\phi, H)$ of $X$ such that: